Adolsik/keydrop-casebattle-bot/README.md

 ```
 3. Open console `Ctrl + Shift + J` or `Ctrl + Shift + I`
-5. Paste the code and you are ready to go! (do not worry about 'Uncaught' Type Errors)
+4. Paste the code and you are ready to go! (do not worry about 'Uncaught' Type Errors)
+# Out of date
+- If the code does not work let me know in the Issues section.
+I will update it to the latest version of keydrop.